 1. Tea contains antioxidants.
 Like the Rust-Oleum paint that keeps your outdoor furniture from rusting, tea's antioxidants protect your body from the ravages of aging and the effects of pollution.

-three times the caffeine of tea (unless you're a fan of Morning Thunder, which combines caffeine with mate, an herb that acts like caffeine in our body).
+2. Tea has less caffeine than coffee.
+Coffee usually has two to three times the caffeine of tea (unless you're a fan of Morning Thunder, which combines caffeine with mate, an herb that acts like caffeine in our body).
 An eight-ounce cup of coffee contains around 135 mg caffeine; tea contains only 30 to 40 mg per cup.
 If drinking coffee gives you the jitters, causes indigestion or headaches or interferes with sleep -- switch to tea.

 3. Tea may reduce your risk of heart attack and stroke.
 Unwanted blood clots formed from cholesterol and blood platelets cause heart attack and stroke.
 Drinking tea may help keep your arteries smooth and clog-free, the same way a drain keeps your bathroom pipes clear.
 A 5.6-year study from the Netherlands found a 70 percent lower risk of fatal heart attack in people who drank at least two to three cups of black tea daily compared to non-tea drinkers.